 In 1910 Captain Robert Scott set off from Cardiff in the ship the ‘Terra Nova’ on his ill-fated trip to the South Pole.
 Cardiff connections to Scott include a memorial sculpture in Cardiff Bay, a memorial lighthouse erected in Roath Park and the Discovery pub in Lakeside, home to photos from the expedition.
 The Captain Scott room in the Royal Hotel is where he ate his farewell dinner.

 Cardiff has a long association with sport.
 In 1958 the city hosted the British Empire and Commonwealth Games, now better known as the Commonwealth Games.
 The Empire swimming pool, however, was demolished to make way for the Millennium Stadium – which hosted the Rugby World Cup final in 1999.
 The stadium again made sporting history in 2005, 2008 & 2012 when Wales won the Six Nations Grand Slam Championship.
-Cardiff hosted the first test for the Ashes cricket in 2009, is hosting football matches during the 2012 London Olympic Games.
+Cardiff hosted the first test for the Ashes cricket in 2009 and hosted football matches during the 2012 London Olympic Games.